lucatume/di52/README.md

 ### What is a DI container?

-The `B` and `C` classes are concrete (as in "you can instance them") implementations of interfaces and while the interfaces might never change the implementations might and should change in the lifecycle of code: that's the [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) or "depend upon abstractions, non concretions".
+The `B` and `C` classes are concrete (i.e. instantiable) implementations of interfaces.
+The interfaces may never change, but the implementations can and should change over the life of the code.
+That's the [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle): "depend upon abstractions, non concretions".
 If the implementation of `BInterface` changes from `B` to `BetterB` then I'd have to update all the code where I'm building instances of `A` to use `BetterB` in place of `B`: